 The following months brought many changes.
 Elizabeth and I found a church where we could mature in faith.
 Our daughter was born.
 We were married.
 And though we made mistakes and had struggles, we knew God was working in all of it.

 Over the next few years I completed degrees in mathematics and education.
-Logically, the next step was to become a full-time performer, speaker, and oddball. (??)
+Logically, the next step was to become a full-time oddball. (??)
 That’s a story in itself.
-In short, the “silly” stuff I learned as a youth and with the circus have brought joy to thousands and supported my family.
+In short, the “silly” stuff I learned as a youth and with the circus have brought joy to many and supported my family.

 By the way, Elizabeth and I now have five kids.
 As our family has grown, so has our love and joy.